Solmath/un-coded/cards.md

 ### Code Golf Tournament
 {3}{U}
 Sorcery
-Each player builds a 10-card mini-deck from cards in their library.
+Each player looks at the top 15 cards of their library and builds a 10-card mini-deck from those cards.
 Players then play a subgame with these decks.
 The winner creates three Clean Code tokens.
 *"Shortest solution wins.
 Readability is for losers."*

 ### Hackathon